riotnrrd-eu/riotnrrd-eu.github.io/_posts/2026-09-24-A-Good-Idea-Ruined.markdown

 ![A washing machine sits on a sidewalk](/images/anton-tseiko-oGhas3NPkz4-unsplash.jpg)

 So what about a smart fridge?
 If it augmented the beep when the door is open with a notification that enabled me to go back if I already went out of earshot, or go find whichever of my children left the door ajar, that could be useful.
-A feature that adjusted the internal temperature in response to the outside one could have potential.
+A feature that adjusted the internal temperature in response to the outside one could be interesting.
 I could even see potential for monitoring the contents for e.g. expiry dates, although I have questions about what the data acquisition would look like.
 But the failsafe mode has to be that *refrigeration continues uninterrupted*.

 Too much of modern tech-enabled life is populated by ideas that would be cool, if they were not implemented in such incompetent and/or evil ways.